MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Experiments

+3D style transfer models are evaluated on multi-view consistency and stylized quality.
 In our experiments, we follow the usual practice to evaluate multi-view consistency by Temporal Warping Error (TWE) and warped Learned Perceptual Image Patch Similarity (LPIPS) \cite{huang2021learning, chiang2022hyper, nguyen2022snerf}.
 In particular, we report the average results of each dataset guided by five styles.
-See the Appendix for the calculation of metrics and detailed results.
+Stylization quality is mainly evaluated by a user study.